Admissions for the 2024/2025 cohort of the Certificate in Financing and Deploying Clean Energy will open January 2024.

 - What one innovation are you excited about in the clean energy sector and why?
 Innovation here is understood broadly and could relate to technology, business, finance, policy, or any other relevant topic.

-Before you start your application, you must identify and reach out to one individual that will provide a letter of recommendation in support of your application.
-The online application form will ask that you list their name, title and contact information.
+Before you start your application, you should identify and reach out to an individual who will provide a letter of recommendation in support of your application.
+The online application form will ask that you list their name, title, organization, and contact information.

 Yale University is committed to basing judgments concerning the admission, education and employment of individuals upon their qualifications and abilities and affirmatively seeks to attract to its faculty, staff and student body qualified persons of diverse backgrounds.